Skip to content

 std::vector v3(s.begin(), s.end()); // std::vector<int>

 ⚠️ Note: std::vector v = {1, 2, 3} works because the standard library provides a deduction guide for std::vector that accepts std::initializer_list<T>.
-However, not all containers have similar deduction guides—for example, brace-initialized deduction for std::map was incomplete in C++17 and only received formal pair-like deduction support in C++26.
+However, not all containers have similar deduction guides—for example, brace-enclosed initializer deduction for std::map was not well-defined in C++17 and only received formal "pair-like" deduction support in C++26.

 ⚠️ Note: std::unique_ptr and std::shared_ptr do not support CTAD from raw pointers.
 The following code will fail to compile: